Montgomery County Little League of Maryland, Inc. Ratified January 24, 2021

 k.
 Appointment and supervision of the league’s Executive Director, if the position is deemed necessary.

-2.2 Number of Directors: The corporation’s Board of Directors shall consist of such number of Directors which shall be determined from time to time by the Board of Directors of the corporation; provided, however, that in no event shall the number of Directors be fewer than three (3) persons.
+2.2 Number of Directors: The corporation’s Board of Directors shall consist of such number of Officers and At Large Directors (collectively also referred to herein as “Directors”) which shall be determined from time to time by the Board of Directors of the corporation; provided, however, that in no event shall the number of Directors be fewer than three (3) persons.

 2.3 Appointment of Directors: The appointment process, eligibility and term of office are described as follows: